jazzband/django-floppyforms/docs/index.rst

     the context as often as it was pushed onto.
 This could cause strange behaviour in the template by leaking variables into outer scopes.
 Thanks to David Danier for the report.
+  * Added missing empty choice for selectboxes in ``SelectDateWidget``.
+Thanks fsx999 for the report.

   * ``IntegerField`` now automatically passes its ``min_value`` and ``max_value`` (if provided) to the ``NumberInput`` widget.